 “Try a little experiment.
 Close your eyes and say to yourself: “I wonder what my next thought is going to be.”
 Then become very alert and wait for the next thought.
 Be like a cat watching a mouse hole.
 What thought is going to come out of the mouse hole?
 Try it now.” – Eckhart Tolle, The Power of Now

 - Don’t judge or label anything you see – just watch and observe

 - Don’t resist anything.
 If you feel resistance rising up, don’t resist that either

-- If you think happy and positive thoughts – that’s OK
+- If you think happy and positive thoughts – that’s okay

-- If you think evil and negative thoughts – that’s OK
+- If you think evil and negative thoughts – that’s okay

 - Just let everything be exactly as it is

 - Continue for 20 minutes – longer if possible